DaoCloud/DaoCloud-docs/docs/en/docs/amamba/02QuickStart/deploypipline.md

         docker build -f Dockerfile . -t $registry/$project/$name:latest
         ```

-    - Click `Add Step` to log in to the mirror warehouse, select shell under the step type in the pop-up dialog box, enter the following command in the command line, and then click `OK`.
+    - Click `Add Step` to log in to the container registry, select shell under the step type in the pop-up dialog box, enter the following command in the command line, and then click `OK`.

         ```docker
         docker login $registry -u $USER -p $PASS
         ```

-    - Click `Add Step` to push the image to the mirror warehouse, select shell under the step type in the pop-up dialog box, enter the following command in the command line, and click `OK`.
+    - Click `Add Step` to push the image to the container registry, select shell under the step type in the pop-up dialog box, enter the following command in the command line, and click `OK`.

         ```docker
         docker push $registry/$project/$name:latest